-Art & Photography will also develop personal skills such as self-management, time management, organisation, presentation skills, critical analysis and enabling pupils to question what they see and develop as a learner beyond the subject itself.
+This course will also develop personal skills such as self-management, time management, organisation, presentation skills, critical analysis and enabling pupils to question what they see and develop as a learner beyond the subject itself.

 The GCSE would suit students who have an aptitude towards art or photography and have achieved highly over their KS3 curriculum within all areas.
 It also suits students who can work independently and investigate their own source imagery.
-Photography would suit pupils who are very artistic, have achieved highly within the subject but core drawing is the weakest area.
-In art you will explore many materials and processes especially drawing and painting.
-You will be taught how to manipulate acrylics and be confident to work on a large scale.
-Photoshop is used within the photography course to manipulate images and as a spring board to develop in-depth ideas in preparation for final art work.
+This course will allow students to explore many materials and processes especially drawing and painting.
+Students will be taught how to manipulate acrylics and be confident to work on a large scale.